niftynei/droidtalks/drawables/drawables.md

 ### __-Cyril Mottier__

-^ Borrowing Cyril Mottier’s definition: A drawable is a positioned entity that is to be drawn on a canvas.
+^ Borrowing Cyril’s definition: A drawable is a positioned entity that is to be drawn on a canvas.

 ----